masc3265/dpfsp_tool_transfer/documentation/instance_generation_explanation.md

 The priority of a customer $j$ is drawn from the interval $[1, 10]$.
 The emission price is set at $89\frac{€}{t}$ corresponding to the average emission price from 01.2023 to 09.2023 [Trade Economics](https://tradingeconomics.com/commodity/carbon).

 The factory eligibility constraints are more difficult to initialize, as the number of eligible factories for a job is likely to vary depending on the company.
 For instances with $f = 2$, one factory is randomly selected as eligible for each job.
-In instances with $f=\lbrace3, 4\rbrace$ factories, the eligibility is randomly set to one or two factories per job, which are randomly selected.
+In instances with $f=3$ or $f=4$ factories, the eligibility is randomly set to one or two factories per job, which are randomly selected.

 ### Transportation Parameters